euniversal/umei-api-specification/error-codes.md

 : The quantity of the first 'QuantityPricePoint' of an interpolated order must always be zero

 NonUpdatablePortfolio
-: The portfolio can not be updated for the given order
+: The portfolio can not be updated